Though starring two of the hottest actors of the time, Warren Beatty and Liz Taylor, The Only Game in Town is one of George Stevens’ weakest films.

 And then there’s the slender, insignificant story, which only emphasized the fact that both Taylor and Beatty were vastly miscast and then misdirected by Stevens.

 Taylor plays Fran, a forlorn, wistful showgirl in Vegas, waiting around for a married man to divorce his wife.
 Beatty was cast as Joe Grady, a compulsive gambler.

-Surprisingly, the two stars, know for their egos and temperament, got well on the set, but there was not a particularly strong chemistry between them, and Stevens’ plodding and ponderous direction made things worse.
+Surprisingly, the two stars, known for their egos and temperament, got along well on the set, but there was not a particularly strong chemistry between them, and Stevens’ plodding and ponderous direction made things worse.

 In later years, neither Taylor nor Beatty wished to talk about their joint effort—despite their great admiration for George Stevens.